FabriFalasca/py-dMaps/README.md

 # (vii) Updates

+May 2021.
 Modified the Domain Identification algorithm.
 In DomainIdentification folder you find 2 files DomainIdentification_old.py (old identifier) and DomainIdentification.py (new).
 The main difference is the following: in the original d-Maps paper we identify domains by (a) expanding a cell and (b) immediately asking if there are domains that can be merged or not after every single expansion.
 Now, in DomainIdentification.py we let a domain expand cell by cell until the constraints for expansion are not statisfied anymore.
 At that point we ask for merging.
-We saw that we SST datasets this gives us more reasonable and robust results.
+We saw that for SST datasets this gives us more reasonable and robust results.
 The main qualitative picture is independent on the chosen method.

 # (viii) PUBLICATIONS